dockserver/dockserver/wiki/docs/apps/system/uploader.md

 `MIN_AGE_UPLOAD=${MIN_AGE_UPLOAD:-1}`
 </br>
-How many `minutes` old the file should be before the upload takes place, e.g. `10m`.
+How old in minutes the file should be before the upload takes place, e.g. `10` for 10 minutes.

 `LOG_ENTRY=${LOG_ENTRY:-1000}`
 </br>
-How many log entries should be saved
+How many log entries should be saved.

 `LOG_RETENTION_DAYS=${LOG_RETENTION_DAYS:-null}`
 </br>